ceu-lang/ceu/README.md

 The `async/thread` requires `pthread` which is passed as `ARCH_DIR=arch/pthread` to the command `make`.

-# Environments
+# Architectures (Environments)

-Céu requires a real environment that provides actual input events and output functionality for the applications.
+Céu is actually a C library that requires an *external environment* to provide input events and output functionality for the applications.
+An *architecture* glues the Céu library with an environment and consists of a set of files with type definitions, function hooks, and a `main` function.

+The standard distribution comes with a [default](arch/) architecture and also a [pthread] extension.

+Other repositories provide complete architectures to write real applications:

 ## SDL